 Lecturers and topics include:

-- Prof. Dr. Susanne Crewell (Institute of Geophysics and Meteorology, University of Cologne, Germany): Remote sensing of chemical composition in the microwave spectra region
+- Prof. Dr. Susanne Crewell (Institute of Geophysics and Meteorology, University of Cologne, Germany): Microwave remote sensing, atmospheric water cycle

 - Prof. Dr. Martin Dameris (German Aerospace Center (DLR), Wessling, Germany): Chemical-transport-modelling of the stratosphere

 - Prof. Dr. Thomas Jung (Alfred-Wegener-Institut Bremerhaven, Germany): Storylines of future meteorological extremes